squint-cljs/squint/README.markdown

   written in cherry can be compiled, tree-shaken with ES6 tooling and then hosted on NPM.
 Output linked to older versions of cherry will work with newer versions of cherry: i.e. 'binary' compatibility.
+- Light-weight and fast: heavy lifting such as optimizations are expected to be done by JS tooling
 - Macro support
 - REPL support
 - Async/await support